The-RG-Archive/lifeinvader.com/README.md

 # lifeinvader.com
 A backup of the lifeinvader.com hosted by rockstar games that got shut down

+Huge thanks to https://github.com/GreenSoupDeveloper we is the main developer at this point i am just gathering information

+Notes
+https://redsoupdev.github.io/lifeinvader.com/index.html and https://redsoupdev.github.io/lifeinvader.com/profile/spruk.htm IS NOT FROM R* it is a page we created to make the website more fun.

 List of known domains

 - https://www.lifeinvader.com/profile/elitas_travel